TKSjp/HaplotypeExplorer/README.md

 - Using over thousands of sequences make it difficult to visualize the result clearly due to multiple edges.
 - Also, it does not consider sequence gaps, recombination, and reassortment.

+Therefore, we recommend:

-Therefore, we recommend to start with a small set and gradually scale up until you can obtain a reasonable result.
+- start with a small set and gradually scale up until you can obtain a reasonable result.
+- use < 1000 sequences and < 2000 SNVs.
+- analyze independently within familiar lineages for long distanced input

 ## Citation